Metro by T-Mobile: Rebranding

 On September 24, 2018, T-Mobile announced that it would relaunch the brand as Metro by T-Mobile (a move that would take effect two weeks later), introducing new unlimited plans offering bundled features such as Amazon Prime subscriptions and Google One storage, and announcing that the brand aims to be the first prepaid mobile carrier to offer 5G in 2019.
 T-Mobile stated that these changes would help to reduce the negative stigmas associated with MetroPCS's prepaid services, by aligning them with other well-known brands as value-added services, and placing a larger emphasis on its use of T-Mobile's network.
 The renamed carrier launched in early October 2018.
 At the time of the name change, T-Mobile's subscriber number had increased to around 75 million and Metro's had doubled to around 18 million users and had increased their nationwide market reach from around 12 to 100 markets.

-In November 2022, Metro by T-Mobile would quietly remove the Amazon Prime benefit from their advertised plans for new customers.
-Current customers would still be grandfathered in and a few new customers could still get Amazon Prime in their plans by calling customer service and have it manually added.

 Corporate affairs

 Products

-Metro is T-Mobile US's branch of prepaid services, currently offering a selection of 31 smartphones and four data plans as of March 18, 2019.
+Metro is T-Mobile US's branch of prepaid services, currently offering a large variety of smartphones and four data plans as of March 18, 2019.

 Metro conducts its operations on their physical store locations only, in contrast with other prepaid brands that offer services on physical locations and online.